CraftingSoftware/practical01/README.md

 ### Fixing Additional Bugs

 When you run `sort.py` again, you will notice that it still does not produce the expected output.
-Please track down and fix the two additional bugs in `sort.py`.
+Please track down and fix an additional bug in `sort.py`.
 You may need to refer to the Python documentation on [`sys.argv`](https://docs.python.org/3/library/sys.html?highlight=argv#sys.argv) and the [`enumerate`](https://docs.python.org/3/library/functions.html?highlight=enumerate#enumerate) built-in function.
 As you are fixing these bugs, do not yet perform any Git actions in your IDE.

 Once you have completed the bug fixes, open the version control feature in your IDE and click on `sort.py` in the list of unstaged changes to see the diff.
 Notice that `sort.py` contains two hunks, or groups of differing lines--one per bug fix.
 You may be tempted to stage the entire file and create a commit with the message "Fix bugs".
 However, if you want to revert one of these bug fixes in the future, creating a "Fix bugs" commit would first make it difficult to locate the commit with the bug fix you want to revert and then impossible to `git revert` the one bug fix without reverting the other.